-And this is why I’m writing to you.
+I personally think that hands are the psychology of the future.
+What is required now is the hard science.
 Even if we don’t yet fully know or agree what each line means, or even if you think lines don’t mean anything at all, you can still start saving your family’s hand prints privately for future generations.
 You can help make sure that your children and even great great great grandchildren do have your hand prints on file.
 And you can keep a journal and make sure that survives you too.
 What needs to be recorded for this research to take place is a record of what you are thinking and experiencing, including your subjective experiences.

 You can go one step further with this project if you wish, and have your prints and life story preserved over time in database to help future scientists track family patterns.
 This will one day be a massive, searchable data base of hand prints and fingerprints that are also linked to solid facts about the person’s life as well as subjective experience and repetitive or habitual thoughts.
 Life events, career, hobbies, personality traits, preferences, health issues, family history and repetitive thinking could then be cross referenced against hand markers and fingerprint patterns.

 This is the beginning of a long term project that will continue beyond our lives.
 Think if it as sweetening the soil for future generations.